United Nations General Assembly Resolution 47/1: Debate

 At the time of the vote in the General Assembly, the Prime Minister of the new Republic Milan Panic tried to prevent the resolution from being adopted, arguing that his government was doing its utmost to stop the war.
 Several countries, however, concluded that even if Panic was sincere about the efforts for peace in the region, his government had been unable to control the Serbian militias in Bosnia-Herzegovina.
 Alia Izetbegovic, president of Bosnia-Herzegovina, said: "I do not question [Panic's] intentions to try to influence Belgrade's politics, but I doubt if he has a chance to get anything."

 The resolutions established a precedent that a federation had ceased to exist where 4 out of 6 member states had left; and that the 2 remaining member states could not automatically continue the membership of the former federation.

-The resolution has been incorrectly described as an “expulsion of a member of the UN”, but it was not, because Serbia and Montenegro had never been members in their own right.
-Although it had the practical effect of ending their former partial contribution as 2 of 6 members, through the participation exercised by the former Socialist Federal Republic of Yugoslavia.
-Technically it was a recognition and declaration that a state (the new Republic) was not a member.
+The resolution has been incorrectly described as an "expulsion of a member of the UN", but it was not, because Serbia and Montenegro had never been a member in its own right.
+It had the practical effect of ending their former partial contribution as 2 of the 6 republics, through the participation exercised by the former Socialist Federal Republic of Yugoslavia.
+Technically it was a recognition and declaration that a state (the Federal Republic of Yugoslavia) was not a member, similar to how Resolution 2758 (XXVI) recognized the People's Republic of China as China's representative to the UN rather than formally expelling the Republic of China from the organization.

-The resolutions were criticised by the Ambassador of the new Federal Republic who, inter alia, quoted a letter from the Secretariat Under-Secretary-General for Legal Affairs Legal Counsel, to the Permanent Representatives of Bosnia and Herzegovina and Croatia, which opined that the resolution did not end "Yugoslavia's" membership.
+The resolutions were criticized by the Ambassador of the Federal Republic of Yugoslavia who, inter alia, quoted a letter from the Secretariat Under-Secretary-General for Legal Affairs Legal Counsel, to the Permanent Representatives of Bosnia and Herzegovina and Croatia, which opined that the resolution did not end "Yugoslavia's" membership.
 According to the letter, "Yugoslavia" would remain a member of the UN.

-[The letter did not explain how a state which did not exist could be a member.]
+Notably, the letter failed to explain how a state which no longer existed could retain its membership.